brandon-rhodes/fopnp/py3/chapter16/README.md

 ```

 The ability of SSH to support several channels even allows multiple
-Python threads to have remove commands running at the same time.
+Python threads to have remote commands running at the same time.

 ```
 $ python3 ssh_threads.py www.example.com brandon